A few generic troubleshooting tips that may help you troubleshoot with Asset Compute Service are:

-When starting the developer tool for the first time with a new Asset Compute Service integration, it may fail the first processing request because the Asset Compute Events Journal may not be completely set up.
+When starting the developer tool for the first time with a new Asset Compute Service integration, it may fail the first processing request if the Asset Compute Events Journal is not completely set up.
 Wait for some time for the journal to set up before sending another request.

 If you run into errors sending Asset Compute

-/process requests, make sure that all the necessary APIs are added to the Adobe I/O Project and Workspace—that is, Asset Compute, IO Events, IO Events Management, and Runtime.
+/process requests, make sure that all the necessary APIs are added to the Adobe I/O Project and Workspace—that is, Asset Compute, Adobe I/O Events, Adobe I/O Events Management, and Adobe I/O Runtime.